 - Spilled substances: If a slippery substance is spilled on the floor and the store does not take steps to clean it up or place warning cones within a reasonable time, the store owner may be liable.

 Taking photos of a slippery or unsafe condition before the property owner corrects it can provide visual evidence of negligence.
-Interviews from witnesses can make your case.
-For example, a store employee may state that he or she notified management of the slippery condition hours before the accident.
+Interviews with witnesses can make your case.
+For example, a store employee may state that he or she notified management of the slippery conditions hours before the accident.